qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 - Numpad 0 - Revive a random dead player.

 ### Debug Settings :

+> [!NOTE] this list is slightly outdated because it will be replaced by mod options at some point

 Create a file called `debugsettings.json` in the QSB folder.
 The template for this file is this :